Top Takeaways From This Post

 Similarly, you can also use GetSorted if you are filing freelancer taxes in Germany as a married person.

 You can get help from a tax firm in Sorted’s network to prepare the income tax return for you and your partner, which will make sure you get all tax benefits that you are entitled to as a family.

-2.3) You are an expat with international income
+2.3) You are an expat with an international income

 Expats often have a complicated tax situation because of international income that can lead to double taxation.
 If you have income outside of Germany or investments in your home country, Sorted can still come in handy.